denali-js/core/guides/quickstart.md

 Let's break down what's going on here:

   * `import ApplicationAction from './application';` - we import the `ApplicationAction` to use as our common base class.
 You could import the base `Action` class from the `denali` module directly, but having a base class for all actions in your app is handy (and the convention).
   * `respond() {` - the `respond()` method is the meat of any action.
 It defines how the action responds to an incoming request.
-* `return {...}` - you can tell Denali what to respond to a request with in a few different ways.
-Here, we directly return the object we want Denali to send as JSON.
+  * `return new Response(...)` - you can tell Denali what to respond to a request with in a few different ways.
+Here, we return a `Response` object which has details of what kind of response we want to send.
+The `raw` option tells Denali not to send this payload through the serializer layer.
+More on that below!

-The end result here is an action which will always respond with the same JSON object that we saw above.
+The end result here is an action which will always respond with the same JSON object that we saw above: `{ "message": "Welcome to Denali!" }`.

 ## Adding a resource

 Now let's get a bit more creative.
-Our blog API is going to need to store and retrieve our blog Posts.
+Our blog API is going to need to store and retrieve our blog posts.
 Let's create a Post resource to enable that.

-> Normally, you'd probably store those in some kind of database (i.e. Mongo, Postgres, MySQL, etc).
+> Normally, you'd probably store those in some kind of database (i.e. Mongo,
+> Postgres, MySQL, etc).
 Denali is **database agnostic** though.
-So for now, we'll use plain ol' JS objects (a.k.a.
+So for now,
+> we'll use plain ol' JS objects (a.k.a.
 POJOs).
-But you could easily substitute your own models in later.
+But you could easily substitute
+> your own models in later.
 For more details, check out the Data guides.

 To start, let's use that handy scaffolding tool again: